I'll See You in My Dreams (2015 film): Marketing

 The official theatrical trailer was released on April 7, 2015.

 Release

-I'll See You in My Dreams premiered at the 2015 Sundance Film Festival on January 27, 2015, where it was acquired by Bleecker Street.
+I'll See You in My Dreams premiered at the 2015 Sundance Film Festival on January 27, 2015.
+Shortly after, worldwide rights to the film were acquired by Bleecker Street in a six-figure deal, beating out studios including CBS Films, Samuel Goldwyn Films and Sony Pictures Worldwide Acquisitions.
 It received a limited release on May 15, 2015.

 Critical reception

 The film received largely positive reviews from critics.
-On Rotten Tomatoes, it has a rating of 93%, based on 91 reviews, with an average rating of 7.3/10.
+On Rotten Tomatoes, it has a rating of 94%, based on 93 reviews, with an average rating of 7.3/10.
 The site's critical consensus reads, "I'll See You in My Dreams would be worth watching even if Blythe Danner's central performance was all it had going for it, but this thoughtful drama satisfies on multiple levels."
-On Metacritic, the film has a score of 75 out of 100, based on 27 critics, indicating "generally favorable reviews".
+On Metacritic, the film has a score of 75 out of 100, based on 27 critics, indicating "generally favorable" reviews.